DannyBen/victor-book/src/usage-patterns/composition.md

 ---
 icon: dot
-order: 90
+order: 50
 ---

-# DSL
+# Composition

-Requiring `victor/script` provides a streamlined way to create SVG images by automatically setting up an `#svg` object.
+By requiring `victor/script`,
+by having one component call and reference other components.

 ## Target Image

-In the example below, we are creating this image.
+In the example below, we are creating this icon.

 ![](/examples/heart/heart.svg)

 ## Usage Pattern

-1. Require `victor/script`.
-2. Use the `#setup` method to configure your SVG, like setting the `viewBox`.
-3. Use the `#build` method to start defining your SVG content.
-4. Save the SVG output to a file using the `#save` method.
+1. Instantiate a `Victor::SVG` class.
+2. Create SVG elements by utilizing its `method_missing` behavior, which allows you to call `svg.rect`, `svg.circle`, etc., to generate any SVG tag.

 ## Code